BigQuery ML supports hyperparameter tuning when training ML models using

 Pricing

-The cost of hyperparameter tuning training is the sum of all executed trials costs.
+The cost of hyperparameter tuning training is the sum of the cost of all executed trials.
 The pricing of a trial is consistent with the existing BigQuery ML pricing model.

 How many trials do I need to tune a model?

-The rule of thumb is to use at least 10 trials for one hyperparameter.
-So the total number of trials should be at least 10 * num_hyperparameters.
-If you are using the default search space, see the table for the number of hyperparameters tuned by default.
+We recommend using at least 10 trials for one hyperparameter, so the total number of trials should be at least 10 * num_hyperparameters.
+If you are using the default search space, refer to the Hyperparameters column in the Hyperparameters and objectives table for the number of hyperparameters tuned by default for a given model type.

 What if I don’t see performance improvements by using hyperparameter tuning?

-First make sure you follow the instructions for a fair comparison.
-If you still don’t see performance improvements, it means the default hyperparameters may already work well for you.
-You may want to focus on feature engineering or try other model types before another round of hyperparameter tuning.
+Make sure you follow the guidance in this document to get a fair comparison.
+If you still don't see performance improvements, it might mean the default hyperparameters already work well for you.
+You might want to focus on feature engineering or try other model types before trying another round of hyperparameter tuning.

 What if I want to continue tuning a model?

-You can just train a new hyperparameter tuning model with the same search space.
-The built-in transfer learning will help to continue tuning based on your previously tuned models.
+Train a new hyperparameter tuning model with the same search space.
+The built-in transfer learning helps to continue tuning based on your previously tuned models.

 Do I need to retrain the model with all data and the optimal hyperparameters?